cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-retrieve.md

 ## Description

 `RETRIEVE` retrieves rows using a previously-created parallel retrieve cursor.
 You retrieve the rows in individual retrieve sessions, separate direct connections to individual segment endpoints that will serve the results for each individual segment.
-When you initiate a retrieve session, you must specify [gp_retrieve_conn=true](../config_params/guc-list.html#gp_retrieve_conn) on the connection request.
+When you initiate a retrieve session, you must specify `gp_retrieve_conn=true` on the connection request.
 Because a retrieve session is independent of the parallel retrieve cursors or their corresponding endpoints, you can `RETRIEVE` from multiple endpoints in the same retrieve session.

 A parallel retrieve cursor has an associated position, which is used by `RETRIEVE`.
 The cursor position can be before the first row of the query result, on any particular row of the result, or after the last row of the result.

+> **Note:**
-> **Note**
+>
 > Because Cloudberry Database does not support scrollable cursors, the `RETRIEVE` command moves a parallel retrieve cursor only forward in position.

 When it is created, a parallel retrieve cursor is positioned before the first row.
 After retrieving some rows, the cursor is positioned on the row most recently retrieved.